1957 Harry Belafonte – Jamaica Farewell

 Yet another single hit the chart in March, when Mama Look A Boo Boo Face (Shut Your Mouth – Go Away) began the climb to #11.
 The two-sided record Coconut Woman/Island In The Sun came out in June and the two sides reached #25 and #30, respectively.

-While Harry never again reached the Hot 100, he recorded at least 37 albums during his career.
+While Harry never again charted with any of his singles, he recorded at least 37 albums during his career.
 Credits on his 1962 album, Midnight Special, included a young harmonica player: Bob Dylan.
-He also continued to act in films and television.

 Harry was also prominent in the Civil Rights movements in the sixties and worked closely with Martin Luther King.
 In 2016, he endorsed Bernie Sanders for the Democratic Presidential primary.